 Expanded Duty Dental Assistant Certificate

 Many of the certificate program's courses are hands-on in nature, providing students with practical experience in advanced dental assistant duties and procedures.
 These include removing sutures, placing post-surgery packs, monitoring nitrous oxide administration, fabricating temporary crowns and more.
 Courses may include the following:

 - Post-surgery procedures

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics does not provide specific data for oral surgery assistants, but does report that dental assistants in general held 309,540 positions across the country in May 2013, and 25 percent growth is expected from 2012-2022 (www.bls.gov).
-The majority of those individuals worked for dentists' offices, physicians' offices or offices of physicians.
-Payscale.com reported in 2014 that oral surgery assistants earned a median annual wage of $36,629, though salaries overall ranged from $24,389 to $49,338 annually.
+The U.S. Bureau of Labor Statistics does not provide specific data for oral surgery assistants, but does report that dental assistants in general held 346,000 positions in 2018.
+An 11% percent job growth is expected for this profession from 2018-2028 (www.bls.gov).
+The BLS reported in 2018 that dental assistants earned a median annual wage of $38,660.

 The Dental Assisting National Board (DANB) offers Expanded Function Dental Assistant (EFDA) exams for the states of Washington, Oregon, New York, New Mexico, New Jersey, Missouri, Maryland, Delaware and Arizona.
 Specific requirements vary by state, and they can be found on the DANB website (www.danb.org).
 Some states use DANB's COA (Certified Orthodontic Assistant) certification or CDA (Certified Dental Assistant) as a requirement in order to perform expanded functions.